University campuses are the perfect environment for measles and meningococcal diseases to spread.

 - Call NHS 111 if you think you might have measles or have been in contact with someone who has had it.

 - Meningitis and septicaemia can develop suddenly and can kill or leave people with life changing disabilities and health problems.

 - There has been a rapid increase in MenW, a type of meningococcal disease in recent years in the UK.

 - This recent MenW strain has been particularly serious and can be difficult to diagnose because it has been associated with symptoms less frequently seen with meningococcal disease, such as severe diarrhoea and vomiting.

 - Symptoms of meningitis and septicaemia include: a blotchy rash that doesn’t fade when a glass is rolled over it, fever, aching muscles and joints and a stiff neck.

-- The MenACWY vaccine is available free to students who are going to university for the first time up until their 25th birthday.
+- The MenACWY vaccine is available free to students who are going to uni for the first time up until their 25th birthday.

-- Higher Education students are known to be at increased risk of meningitis and septicaemia.
+- Higher Education students, particularly freshers, are known to be at increased risk of meningitis and septicaemia.
 Being in confined environments with close contact, such as university halls, hostels when travelling, or attending festivals, increase the chances of infection if unprotected.

 - Students should be aware of the symptoms of meningitis and septicaemia and tell someone if they or their friends feel unwell.

 - It is vital for students to register with a GP and take up the vaccination as soon as possible.
 You can book an appointment to get the MenACWY vaccine via your GP.